-Visual Modification Class 3 conditions occur where adverse changes in the landscape and/or lighting are distracting to the point they compete for attention with other features in view; and/or historically available and scenic views have become substantially blocked and/or inaccessible.
+Modification Class 3 occur where adverse changes in the landscape and/or lighting are distracting to the point they compete for attention with other features in view; and/or historically available and scenic views have become substantially blocked and/or inaccessible.

-Visual Modification Class 4 conditions are of the lowest quality.
-Incongruous features introduced by past actions dominate attention, or patterns natural to the area have been altered to the point of incoherence; historically available scenic views have been totally blocked or made inaccessible; and/or lighting has been altered to the point of dominating attention or causing glare.
+The lowest quality landscapes are Visual Modification Class 4, where incongruous features introduced by past actions dominate attention, or patterns natural to the area have been altered to the point of incoherence; historically available scenic views have been totally blocked or made inaccessible; and/or lighting has been altered to the point of dominating attention or causing glare.

-3.0 Visual Impact Assessment
+F.7.3 Visual Impact Assessment

-3.1 Definitions
+F.7.3.1 Definitions